A deadly clash at India’s farmer protests points to a growing challenge for Modi’s BJP

 In 2012, Mishra won a seat in the state assembly.
 Less than a decade later, in July, he was named to Modi’s national cabinet.

-Yogendra Verma, a local BJP lawmaker who has know Mishra for 20 years, described Mishra as a tough but generally respected leader who acquired funding for two reputable schools, an agricultural university and a medical college in his district.
+Yogendra Verma, a local BJP lawmaker who has known Mishra for 20 years, described Mishra as a tough but generally respected leader who acquired funding for two reputable schools, an agricultural university and a medical college in his district.

 BJP leaders will stand by him once the recent farmers controversy blows over, Verma predicted: “He has qualities of a great leader.”